-In a bid to help more people buy homes, the governments in England, Wales and Scotland all offer equity loans to put towards the cost of a property.
+In a bid to help more people buy homes, the governments in England, Scotland and Wales offer equity loans to put towards the cost of a property.

 London has its own version of the scheme, which is more generous than anywhere else in the UK.
 Under the London Help to Buy scheme, people buying a new-build home in Greater London can apply for an equity loan of up to 40% of the property’s value.

-This means that you can put down a deposit of 5%, borrow up to 40% of the property price from the government, and take out a mortgage on the rest - potentially unlocking better interest rates and improving your chances of getting accepted by a lender.
+This means you can put down a deposit of 5%, borrow up to 40% of the property price from the government and take out a mortgage on the rest, potentially unlocking better interest rates and improving your chances of getting accepted by a lender.

 London Help to Buy equity loans are available for both first-time buyers and existing homeowners looking to buy a new-build property worth £600,000 or less.